You can add both assets (shared content) and local content to pages. If you enter content on a page, you can change the content on the page.

 The following graphic shows the HTML widget editor.
 Some widget editors include a Meta-data section, which is collapsed when the widget editor opens.
 To edit the meta-data, you can expand the Meta-data header.

 Widget types have different content fields.
+See a for a list of its fields.

 - Some widgets, such as the Navigation Widget, do not have any content fields, and therefore, have a disabled button (however, they may have configuration properties that you can modify).